roberthart56/projects/airpump/README.md

 </p>

 A PVC pipe fitting was drilled to match the adapter.
-(This was a fun part to design)
+(The adapter was a fun part to design)

 <img src="./pics/adapter-socket.jpg"  width="50%"/>